tapis-project/tokens-api/README.md

 REST API for working with authentication tokens for the Tapis v3 Platform.

 ## Usage
 This repository includes build files and other assets needed to start the service locally.
 Clone this repository and follow the steps in the subsequent section.

+### Update the config

+Before you can do anything with your local checkout (i.e., run the services locally, run the tests, etc.) you will need to update the `config-local.json` file to populate  `site_admin_privatekey` with the private key associated with the admin tenant in the Tapis develop environment.
+The key is stored in the Security Kernel; ask a member of the Tapis team if you do not know how to retrieve this key.

 ### Start the API Locally
 We are automating the management of the lifecycle workflow with `make`.
 You will need to install `make` it in order